SwooshyCueb/mini-buildd/doc/index.rst

 .. note::
    - Adding chroots could take a while -- *stay tuned!*
-   - To *trying out* mini-buildd it is recommended to name the repository "test".
+   - To *try out* mini-buildd, it is recommended to name the repository "test".

 Uploading
 +++++++++